 A criminal conviction can change your life forever.
-Whether you are facing state or federal charges, a conviction can lead to financial costs and hardship.
-If sentenced to jail or prison, a conviction could cost you your freedom.
-A criminal conviction can also follow you long after you serve your sentence.
-A criminal record can cost you employment and housing opportunities and leave you with a lifelong social stigma.
+Whether you are facing state or federal charges, a conviction can lead to unfathomable financial costs and hardship and, if sentenced to jail or prison, it could cost you your freedom.
+And it doesn't stop there -- a conviction can follow you long after you serve your sentence, costing you employment and housing opportunities and leaving you with a lifelong social stigma.

 Mounting a successful defense starts with hiring an experienced Oklahoma criminal defense attorney.
 An Oklahoma defense attorney will be able to review the facts of your case to identify the strongest defenses possible.
 Your attorney will also strive to ensure that your rights are not violated during the arrest or at your trial.
 The criminal defense attorneys at the Worden Law Firm understand what's at stake for you and how the cards can feel stacked against you from day one.
 Contact the Worden Law Firm today to discuss your defense options.

 The experienced criminal defense attorneys at the Worden Law Firm have a track record of defending the accused in a variety of criminal cases.
 Additionally, they are experienced in helping their clients expunge their criminal records, as well as obtain or defend against Oklahoma protective orders.